brittanyj33/FinTechBootCamp/README.md

 Results
 Currently Wealthsimple has over C$5 Billion in assets under management due to the success of their robo-advisors and ETFs.
 Wealthsimple is now venturing into the crypto space by their recent launch of Wealthsimple Crypto.
 Some of the core metrics that companies in this domain use to measure success and how Wealthsimple is performing based on these metrics are:
 1. Dollar amount of assets under management – over C$5 billion
-2. Number of accounts under management – not published
+2. Number of accounts under management – more than 175,000 clients
 3. Demographics of the accounts – e.g. age, geography, etc – not published
 4. Average Return On Investment – not published
 5. Financial literacy rate of Canada – e.g. Canada’s Financial Competency Survey – in 2014 Canada’s Financial literacy rate was 61%, since then only 40% of Canadians were able to increase their financial literacy rate.
+6. Funding backing the comapny: Wealthsimple is backed by $265M in investments from large, international financial institutions.

 **Issue**